-I have been amazed and inspired by some of the stories I’ve read and thought it was only fair to share mine, in case someone else benefits from me opening up.
+On this journey over the last five years I have been amazed and inspired by some of the stories I’ve read or have been told and thought it was only fair to share mine, in case someone else benefits from me opening up.

 Why Bendy?
 It's just my nickname I've had for years.
 I used to do Tae Kwon Do when I was younger and I was very flexible.
 So the nickname 'Bendy' Benzies just stuck.

 We migrated from the South East of England to Perth, Australia in 2008.

 My health had been ok up until then but I had always suffered from intolerable indigestion and almost lived on Rennies.
 I practically bought them wholesale.
 I thought they were harmless as you can just buy them anywhere.
 However, I had got myself quite physically fit when I migrated as I had to pass a fitness test for my new job.